 I’ve said for years that the juice companies aren’t lying when they say there are 10 oranges in each glass because there are literally 10 oranges in there.
-All the calories and sugar of 10 oranges, minus the fiber might I add.
+All the calories and sugar of 10 oranges, minus the fibre might I add.

 4:30 Is a calorie a calorie?
 Studies are proving time and time again that calories are not all created equal.

-Carb calories suck for fat loss and will most likely lead to fat storage unless you plan on doing some high intensity exercise before or after you eat them.
+Carb calories suck for fat loss and will most likely lead to fat storage unless you plan on doing some high-intensity exercise before or after you eat them.

 Because carbohydrate is a fuel and must be utilised or stored.
 That’s it.
 It has no other benefit to the body.
 Neither do most of the foods that contain it in its sugary form.

-If you have just performed intense exercise, hopefully you will have used some of your carbohydrate stores up and if your lucky any ingested carbohydrate will go back to your glycogen stores and not to your waistline.
+If you have just performed intense exercise, hopefully, you will have used some of your carbohydrate stores up and if your lucky any ingested carbohydrate will go back to your glycogen stores and not to your waistline.

 If you eat carbohydrates and you haven’t exercised (sugar in particular) then you had better exercise soon and use some of it or you will start storing those calories as fat.

 If your goal is to get bigger, or if you are naturally thin and have no problem with excess fat storage, be my guest.
 Carbs and sugars are great for getting in the extra calories needed to build muscle not to mention all that insulin

 Please don’t email me saying something stupid like ‘I eat carbs and I lost weight… bla bla’

 Not every smoker dies of lung cancer but we still know that smoking causes it.
 Some people are lucky and their body manages to deal with the toxins better than others.